These days, all the weather information you could ever want to process is available at the click of a button or flip of a channel.

 Any weather information broadcast on the radio would be limited to severe weather bulletins.
 The Weather Bureau's five-day forecasts would be discontinued, replaced with a 26-hour forecast primarily limited to temperature and precipitation expected, the article said.

 Exceptions to the 26-hour and data limit rule would be made if severe storms threatened a town or region.
 Still, any storm warnings would be given "without reference to cloud formation, wind conditions or barometric pressure."

-Such atmospheric details, if given over a wide area, would allow any trained meteorologists to clue into locations of high and low pressure storm centers, which in turn could give an advantage for any enemy military operation.
+Such atmospheric details, if given over a wide area, would allow trained meteorologists to clue into locations of high and low pressure storm centers, which could give an advantage for any enemy military operation.

 "There were thoughts that there were spies already in place that would share that data with the enemy," Buehner said.
 "The thought was the enemy would look for weather windows of opportunity to mount attacks."

 ‘Meteorologically, we are living in the year 1800.’